Skip to content

 When to use SOCKS5

-• Tools or apps that aren't strictly HTTP
+• Tools that aren't strictly HTTP — mail clients, database connections, SSH, custom TCP services.

 Frequently asked questions